Mets vs. Braves odds, line: 2020 MLB picks, pre...

 - News Article

-Mets vs. Braves odds, line: 2020 MLB picks, predictions for July 24 from advanced model - CBSSports.com
+Mets vs. Braves odds, line: 2020 MLB picks, predictions for July 24 from proven model - CBSSports.com

 SportsLine simulated Friday's Mets vs. Braves game 10,000 times.